Skip to main content

 ESC didn’t just help me heal.
 It helped me find peace, especially with my professional aspirations.
 I always knew I wanted to become a teacher, but I was terrified I wouldn’t be good enough.
 My ESC project as an assistant teacher changed everything.
 The teacher sometimes let me take care of the class when she needed a break, and it wasn’t chaos at all.
 It was the opposite: the children were attentive, and I felt fulfilled and confident.

 I realised I belonged in this environment of collaboration and knowledge-sharing.
-That’s why I decided to study for a master in “Teaching French as a Foreign Language” at ULB.
+That’s why I decided to study for a master's in “Teaching French as a Foreign Language” at ULB.
 With this diploma, I can teach anywhere in the world.
 I dream of working in the countries my ESC friends come from, to discover their school systems and learn what I want to adapt into my own teaching practice.

 After just one year abroad, I suddenly have a plan for the next decade of my life.
 I no longer feel like I’m running in circles, afraid of missing out on what I could become.